-- Where there is a risk of harm to adults or children who are experiencing, or are at risk from, abuse or neglect, we will follow our safeguarding policies and procedures. - Whilst this policy focuses on our customers, we recognise our responsibility as a large employer of people and are committed to supporting any colleagues experiencing difficulties.
+- This policy applies to all our customers and members of their households. - Where there is a risk of harm to adults or children who are experiencing, or are at risk from, abuse or neglect, we will follow our safeguarding policies and procedures. - Additional arrangements will be in place across care and support services, to provide specialist support services in line with customer needs and contractual requirements.